sighpcedu/sighpcedu.github.io/content/_index.md

 # Announcements

-## Webinar Video
+## Upcoming Webinar

-Slides and the video of the webinar on EESSI: A streamed, production-quality, multi-platform HPC software stack.  **Wednesday, January 25 at 10:00 AM ET.** are now posted.
-Links at [events page](events/eessi).
+Mark your calendars for the webinar Physics in the Classroom, April 5, 2023 at 1:00 PK EDT.
+Details at [events page](events/physicsclass).

 ## Call for Proposals Upcoming Conferences